MM program structure

 Program overview

 Launch your career with confidence with the Master in Management (MM) program.
-Designed for recent undergraduate degree holders, this 12-month, 3-term program combines in-person and online learning in core business and leadership courses with a specialized academic concentration.
+Designed for recent graduates, this 12-16 month program combines in-person and online learning across 3 terms.
+You'll build skills in business and leadership, along with a specialized academic concentration.

 Courses